adityamangal1/White-Board-By-HTML-CSS-JS/.github/ISSUE_TEMPLATE/issue--invitation-to-the-github-community-organization.md

 ---
 name: 'Issue: Invitation to the GitHub Community Organization'
-about: Name
+about: I would like to be part of the awesome community
-title: ''
+title: Please invite me to the GitHub Community Organization
-labels: ''
+labels: invalid
 assignees: ''

 ---